mochibot/node-db3-challenge/queries.md

 (for some reasons I got 8 records...)

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.
-SELECT od.OrderID, p.ProductName, od.Quantity as ItemCount
+SELECT OrderID, SUM(Quantity) as ItemCount
-FROM [OrderDetails] as od
+FROM [OrderDetails]
-JOIN [Products] as p
-ON od.ProductID = p.ProductID
-GROUP BY od.OrderID
+GROUP BY OrderID